uglow/conventional-changelog-angular-bitbucket/README.md

 This preset aims to produce a changelog that contains the correct formatting and links for BitBucket.

 ### Differences to [conventional-changelog-angular](https://github.com/conventional-changelog/conventional-changelog)
-- Issue links are highlighted automatically by BitBucket
+- Issue links are highlighted automatically by BitBucket.
+But if there is a bugs URL in `package.json`, then issue links WILL be generated.
 - @-mentions are highlighted automatically by BitBucket
 - Commit links use a different format
 - Comparison links (between two versions) use a different format